DmxLarchey/Kruskal-Higman/README.md

    to illustrate the differences with the functional version above.
-    - indeed Kruskal's tree theorem is only reasonably implementable with a relational version and the current project is an introduction to this involved proof, but with a comparable outline.
+    - indeed Kruskal's tree theorem is only reasonably implementable with a relational version and the current project is an introduction to this involved proof, but with a comparable outline, see the project [`Kruskal-Veldman`](https://github.com/DmxLarchey/Kruskal-Veldman).

 # The quasi-morphism